getty-zig/getty.so/docs/user-guide/tutorial/setup.md

 # Setup

-To begin, we need to set up a new project to work in.
+To begin, we need to set up a new project:

 1. Create a Zig project called `getty-learn`: